Skip to Main Content

 • Efficiency: Tasks like scheduling showings and inspections can take time to work through.
 You’ll need to communicate with your agent, who then needs to communicate with the seller’s agent, who then needs to communicate with the seller — and vice versa.
 Removing the seller’s agent from the chain can move things along more quickly.

-• Negotiating power: Even if the seller doesn’t list at a lower price, they might have more wiggle room when it comes to negotiating price and repairs since they won’t have to pay a seller agent’s commission.
+• Negotiating power: Even if the seller doesn’t list at a lower price, they might have more wiggle room when it comes to negotiating prices and repairs since they won’t have to pay a seller agent’s commission.

 Cons